akarki15/blog/_posts/2015-06-03-Javascript's good parts.md

 console.log ("Rich");
 }
 ​
 console.log(typeof myName); // string
+{% endhighlight %}

-It is important to note that function expressions, such as the example below, are not hoisted.
+- It is important to note that function expressions, such as the example below, are not hoisted.
+{% highlight javascript %}
 var myName = function () {
 console.log ("Rich");
 }
+{% endhighlight %}
-In strict mode, an error will occur if you assign a variable a value without first declaring the variable.
+- In strict mode, an error will occur if you assign a variable a value without first declaring the variable.
 Always declare your variables.